Need to know

 But it shouldn't just be up to you!
 Insurers can and should be doing more to help you keep your sum insured amount up to date.

 "Companies should be required to proactively warn consumers if they think they're potentially underinsured.
-This warning should be built into the purchase journey," says Bea Sherwood, CHOICE Senior Policy and Campaigns Advisor.
+This warning should be built into the purchase journey," says CHOICE head of policy Tom Abourizk.

-CHOICE wants insurers not only warn consumers that they are potentially underinsured when they first take out insurance, but also include underinsurance warnings on renewal notices.
-Renewal notices should also show the insurers calculations so that consumers can understand why there is an underinsurance warning.
+CHOICE wants insurers to warn consumers that they are potentially underinsured both when they first take out insurance and when renewing.
+Renewal notices should also show the insurer's calculations and reasons for any changes so that consumers can understand why there is an underinsurance warning.

 Consider a safety net or total replacement policy